ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Privileged Identity Management (PIM) can be leveraged to enhance the RBAC model for Azure Active Directory role-based management access, and parts of other Microsoft services like Office 365 and Microsoft Endpoint Manager.
 PIM requests are made through the Azure portal for elevated access only when they are required, and access is expired after a specified period.

-PIM requires an Azure AD Premium P2 license which is included with Microsoft 365 E5 licensing or E5 Security Step-up licensing .
+PIM requires an Azure AD Premium P2 license which is included with Microsoft 365 E5 licensing or E5 Security Step-up licensing.

 The following Office 365 roles can be assigned via PIM: